Sexual Violence Resources and Supports

-Algoma University recognizes the challenges faced by those who have experienced sexual violence, but urges individuals to make use of the supports available under this policy.
+Algoma University recognizes the challenges faced by those who have experienced sexual violence and urges individuals to make use of the supports available under our policy.
 All those who have experienced sexual violence have a right to:

-- Be informed about on-campus and off-campus services and resources
+- be informed about on-campus and off-campus (community) services and resources;

-- Decide whether to report the incident to the campus response team, campus security, and/or the local police
+- decide whether to report the incident to Student Success, Human Resources, campus security, and/or the local police;

-- Be provided with necessary and appropriate accommodations to prevent further unwanted contact with the alleged perpetrator if the perpetrator is a member of the campus community; and
+- unwanted contact with the perpetrator if the perpetrator is a member of the campus community;

 - a fair and unbiased on-campus investigation with the full cooperation of the institution, if applicable as outlined in the Scope of the Sexual Violence Policy;